ravindrahvasudeva/My_Profile/README.md

 # My_Profile

-A single application that integrates all relevant personal data, such as from GitHub, LinkedIn, and blogs.
+A single mobile application that integrates all relevant personal data, such as from GitHub, LinkedIn, and blogs.